 The menu is rather spare and informal in layout except for the striking cover (above).
 I am not certain if war conditions caused this or it was dictated more by the nature of the supper.
 Such late-evening dining was a second evening meal for many.
 The practice may have been to offer a less-than-elaborate dinner, even perhaps before the war.

-Yet the Champagne list is luxurious and – heavily French.
-There are a total of 22 Champagnes, and 10 domestic sparklers.
+Yet, the Champagne list is luxurious – and heavily French.
+There are a total of 22 Champagnes and 10 domestic sparklers.

-I attribute the Champagne indulgence to the fact that the U.S. was comparatively wealthy: if it could drink wine of the type traditional for New Year’s, it would.
+The menu is a curio that demonstrates despite the war, civilized life still carried on, probably to a greater degree than in most other nations.
+I attribute the Champagne indulgence to the fact that the U.S. was comparatively wealthy: if it could drink wine of the type traditional on New Year’s, it would.

 Note re images: the original 1942 menu, linked in the text from the Culinary Institute of America, is the source for the three images above.
 All intellectual property in the menu belongs solely to the lawful owner or authorized user, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.